 Melissa Withers

-After 10+ years working as an investor, fund manager & biz builder, RevUp Capital Founder and Managing Partner Melissa Withers is a bullish advocate for innovating how new companies are funded and supported throughout their lifecycle.
+After 10+ years working as an investor and biz builder, RevUp Capital Founder and Managing Partner Melissa Withers has deep strategic and operational experience across a portfolio of 100+ companies.

-The Workhorse Bio
+Workhorse Bio

 RevUp Capital Founder and Managing Partner Melissa Withers is one the most experienced female early stage investors in the U.S..
-She is also a bullish advocate for innovating the ways in which new companies are funded and supported throughout their lifecycle.
+She is also a bullish advocate for innovating the ways in which new companies are funded and supported.
+She is deeply committed to directing funding to founders who build their businesses without the perks of privilege.

 Beyond building new economic models for investing, Melissa is also committed to efforts that direct more entrepreneurial funding to those underserved and overlooked by traditional VC.